Osalman121/Mobile-Price-Classification-/README.md

 - The classification models are evaluated based on their accuracy in predicting the price range of mobile phones.
 - The best-performing model is determined based on its accuracy score on the test data.

-For any questions or further details, please refer to the code files in this repository or contact the repository owner.
+For any questions or further details, please refer to the code files in this repository or contact Omar Salman.